gotthardp/lorawan-server/doc/Infrastructure.md

 Class B and Class C devices support multicast.
 Multiple devices can be configured to listen for downlinks targeted to a given *DevAddr*, so the same frame can be received by a group of devices.
+See also the [Communication](Communication.md) guide.

 To define a multicast channel you need to set:
  * *DevAddr* of the channel; this must not collide with any *Node* address.